Michael Cole (wrestling): Heel turn and feud with Jerry Lawler (2010–2012)

-Cole was the lead commentator for WWE NXT for its first three seasons, and during the first season in 2010, Cole began showing signs of arrogance and cockiness towards face wrestlers and WWE fans alike, turning heel for the first and only time in his WWE career.
+Cole was the lead commentator for WWE NXT for its first three seasons, and during the first season in 2010, Cole began showing signs of arrogance and cockiness towards face wrestlers and WWE fans alike, turning heel for the first time in his WWE career.
 He also began to belittle Daniel Bryan and took a liking to The Miz, leading to confrontations with Bryan throughout the season.
 Meanwhile, on the Raw brand, Cole was made the official spokesman for the Anonymous Raw General Manager on June 21.
 On October 1, Cole returned to SmackDown to join Matt Striker and Todd Grisham on commentary, and branded himself the "Voice of the WWE", stating that he should be on all WWE shows going forward.